ZoeBijl/QueerCats/README.md

 ## Structure of project

-- `/Fire` is where you’ll find the pride fire emoji set.
+- `/Fire` is where you’ll find the pride fire emoji set

-- `/Flags` is where you’ll find the SVG-files used to make the emoji.
+- `/Flags` is where you’ll find the SVG-files used to make the emoji

 - `/PNG` contains the exported PNG-files (128px)

 - `/SVG` contains exported SVG-files

-- `Queer Cats.sketch` you can open this in [Sketch](https://www.sketch.com/).
+- `Queer Cats.sketch` you can open this in [Sketch](https://www.sketch.com/)

 If you don’t have access to Sketch, you can also open the source materials in any other SVG editor.